a-bautista/react-the-complete-guide-udemy/README.md

 | section-5-css-enabled | This folder contains same project from section-5 but the css functionalities were implemented with CSS modules.|
 | Assignments           | See the completed assignments.|

+### Intro

+What is the difference between package.json and package-json.lock?
+Package.json contains the dependencies and their current versions that your app needs in order to be built.
+The package.json.lock file contains the number of version of the dependencies that your dependencies need in order to build your app (nested dependencies).

+In order to install the dependencies from the `package.json` you need to run `npm install` in the folder where your `package.json` file is located.

+In order to install the dependencies from the `package-lock.json` you need to run `npm ci` in the folder where your `package-lock.json` file is located.

 ### section-3

 First you need to execute `npm install` to download and install all the required dependencies from the package.json file and then you can run your react app by executing `npm start`.